ayusdas2000/AddEasy-List/README.md

-This is a craiglist clone called Codedaddies List
+This is a craiglist clone called AddEasy List